If you haven’t already done so, please read our information on complaints we can and can't help with.

 It’s an online process and we’ll communicate with you through our website, email and SMS text message.
 If you can’t use the online system you will receive replies via the post, but the process is the same.
 We don’t accept complaints over the phone (although we do give advice).

-The ABTA process is free for steps 1-5.
-It doesn’t produce a binding result, but complainants have the option to go on to a next stage that does (stage 6) and at this point there would be a fee.
+Stage one of ABTA's ADR process is free.
+It doesn’t produce a binding result, but complainants have the option to go on to arbitration (stage two) and at this point there would be a fee.

-On average, steps 1 – 5 can take up to 50 calendar days to conclude (if not a lot sooner) and is dependent on the information documents supplied and whether we require more information.
+On average, ABTA's ADR process can take up to 50 calendar days to conclude (if not a lot sooner) and is dependent on the information documents supplied and whether we require more information.

 Before you start you must first have been through your travel company’s in-house complaint procedure.